jshmrtn/vue3-gettext/README.md

 #### Caveat when using `v-translate` with Vue components or Vue specific attributes

-> :warning: **TODO**: Section not updated

-It's not possible (yet) to support components or attributes like `v-bind` and `v-on`.
+It's not possible to support components or attributes like `v-bind` and `v-on`.
 So make sure that your HTML translations stay basic for now.

 For example, this is _not supported_: